 "Raven," the lycanthrope answered.
 "So, why did you disobey our leader?"

-“There was a report that we thought might be of use, but we couldn’t find it.
-So, we went and got some things that I’d left behind and came down here.
-What are you going to do about it?”
+"There was a report we thought might be of use, but we couldn’t find it.
+So, we went and got some things I’d left at my house and came down here.
+What are you going to do about it?"
 I wanted to see how much authority this Raven thought he had.

-“Not my problem.
-If Blackhawk wants to do something about it, that’s up to him,” Raven said, dismissing the challenge.
+"Not my problem.
+If Blackhawk wants to do something about it, that’s up to him," Raven said, dismissing the challenge.
 He tried to play it off, but I could see the nervousness in his eyes.
 He was expecting us to lie, not throw the truth in his face.
-He motioned for Vanessa and me to follow him to a table.
+He motioned for Vanessa and me to follow him over to a table set behind his little command station.
 As we approached, I saw it was one of those huge touch-screen displays.
 Another indication the Society had a bit more support behind it than I originally thought.
 Those things weren’t cheap.
-The table was displaying a map of the Disputed Territories that was littered with icons.
+The table was displaying a map of the Disputed Territories.
+It was littered with icons.

 "What are we looking at?"
 I asked.